teknohog/primetools/README.md

 It is written in Python without any external libraries.

-At the moment, this script can be somewhat unsafe.
-It is probably best to run this only when mfakto is not running, for example in a loop like this:
+Since it operates on the same files as mfakto, it is probably best run only when mfakto is not running, for example in a loop like this:

      while true; do
-     	 motherfaktor.py -u teknohog -p salakalasana -n 1 -l 3 -e 71 -gs
+     	 motherfaktor.py -u teknohog -p salakalasana -n 2 -l 6 -e 71 -gs
          ./mfakto -d $DEVICE
-	 sync
      done

 The script is self-documenting with motherfaktor.py -h and the design